Updated on July 24, 2022

 Ease of Setup

 Instant (poles come attached to the tent and simply need to be connected) and pop-up (folded up and secured into a bag) tents are a breeze to set up.
-In contrast, a standard setup tent can take a little more time and people to pitch.
+In contrast, a standard setup tent can take more time and people to pitch.

 - Instant 60 Second Setup; Sleeps 6 people; Fits two queen air mattresses; Center Height: 72".